ismailsalim/campus-cafe-collect/README.md

 ```

 ## Backend Tests

+We recommend creating a new environment to avoid any unforseen issues.

-To install the dependencies, run:
+To install the dependencies, run in ```/backend/src```:
 ```bash
 pip install -r requirements.txt
 ```